-My kids love turtles, and after seeing a few this spring, we came up with a turtle-inspired craft.
+My kids love turtles, and after seeing a few this spring on local hikes, we came up with a turtle-inspired craft.
+This is a great way to get kids using their creativity, and learning about turtles!

 Supplies you will need: